 Learn how to make paper leaves and turn them into this cute DIY paper banana leaf wreath.
 This tropical leaf is perfect for summer and sunny days!
 I originally shared this post at Darice, and it may contain affiliate links, which help to support this site.

-Can we talk Troop Beverly Hills for a minute?
-It was my favorite movie as a kid, and I’m still kind of obsessed with it.
-As evidenced by that one time my daughter had a summer camp birthday party, and I couldn’t help but throw in a bunch of Troop Beverly Hills references even if no one appreciated them but me.
+All of this tropical foliage plus pink is just making me think of Troop Beverly Hills, which was my favorite movie as a kid, and I’m still kind of obsessed with it.
+(As evidenced by that one time my daughter had a summer camp birthday party, and I couldn’t help but throw in a bunch of Troop Beverly Hills references even if no one appreciated them but me. 😂)

 DIY Paper Banana Leaf Wreath